From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 I want to be honest about the limitations, because the hype around AI coding tools is already loud enough.

 Claude Code doesn't replace understanding.
 If I didn't deeply understand our Elasticsearch setup, I couldn't have directed the natural language search feature.
 If I didn't know Rails conventions, I couldn't evaluate whether the generated code was good or garbage.
-The AI amplifies expertise — it doesn't substitute for it.
+AI amplifies what you already know.

 Review still matters.
 I review every change before it ships.
 Sometimes Claude makes assumptions that are technically valid but wrong for the business context.
 Sometimes it over-engineers a solution when a simpler approach exists.
 The developer's job shifted from writing to reviewing, but reviewing well requires the same depth of knowledge.